orangemug/font-glyphs/README.md

 Currently we do not provides fallbacks for missing glyphs in the font, this is a work in progress.
 The suitability of a font can be determined via the _reports_ below.

 ### Reports
-We generate reports for every font we use in order to check its coverage
+We generate reports for every font we have access to in order to check its coverage

 See: <https://orangemug.github.io/font-glyphs-v2/reports/char-table.html> **NOTE** its currently one very large html table (22mb)